-- Short Name can be used to indicate how the person is referred to within the office.
+Short Name can be used to indicate how the person is referred to within the office.

 - Username is the name that the user will use to log in to PCC EHR.
-It cannot be changed once created.
+It cannot be changed once an account is created.

 - Provider is a read-only field, for providers only, that links to Partner and identifies the provider associated with this username.
 This name is displayed on patient-facing visit summaries and in My Kids Chart.

 Disable or Enable a User: If a user is marked as “Disabled”, they will no longer be able to log in, and they will not be visible in many drop-down lists in PCC EHR.
 Since a clinician who leaves your practice may still have incomplete tasks, disabled user accounts can still be assigned tasks or shown in task queue filters.

 State License, NPI, and DEA: Enter a clinician’s unique identifiers.
 These identifiers may affect billing, electronic prescribing, and other PCC EHR features.
 Typically, you should enter the user’s unique NPI for prescribing, even if they are billed under a supervising provider.

 Tasks: Use to indicate that a user can be assigned tasks by other users who are working with orders, phone notes, or documents.